QuentinRa/blog.quentinra.dev/special/ilo/tchat/ide/idea.md

 ## Normal yet easy installation

-Use the official tutorial if you are lost, the screen are pretty useful [Tutorial](https://openjfx.io/openjfx-docs/#IDEA-IDE).
+Use the official tutorial if you are lost, the screenshots are pretty useful [Tutorial](https://openjfx.io/openjfx-docs/#IDEA-IDE).

 * open project, cancel if asked to find JDK
 * `CTRL+MAJ+ALT+S` (Open Project Structure)
-    * in `Modules` : remove the two lines in red
+    * in `Modules`: remove the two lines in red
     * in ``Library``: click on `+` then ``From Maven`` and
       * write ``org.openjfx:javafx-fxml:16``